 Prater is not only the largest and most famous public park in Vienna, but is also home to ‘Wurstelprater’, which is actually the oldest amusement park in the world!
 Many people know this park for its famous Ferris wheel built in 1897, called the Weiner Riesenrad.
 Riding the Ferris wheel also the perfect alternative for a great panoramic city shot if you missed out on the 343 steps to the top of St Stephen’s Cathedral!
 I got some amazing views of the city as it drizzled on the windows of the ride.

-This brightly colored apartment house in Vienna was built after the concept of Austrian artist Friedensreich Hundertwasser.
+This brightly colored apartment house in Vienna was built from the concept of Austrian artist Friedensreich Hundertwasser.
 The nearby arts village is also a great place to walk around and shop in.

 State Hall in the National Library